mmgen/mmgen-wallet/doc/wiki/install-linux/Install-Bitcoind-from-Source-on-Debian-or-Ubuntu-Linux.md

 		$ cd src
 		$ sudo install -sv litecoind litecoin-cli /usr/local/bin

-> To simplify the starting and stopping of several daemons on the same machine,
+Refer to [Run][02] on the binary installation page for instructions on running your coin daemon(s).

-> download and use the node start and stop scripts from the MMGenLive project:
+Alternatively, you may download and use the node start and stop scripts from the MMGenLive project, which simplify starting and stopping multiple daemons on the same machine:

 		$ curl -O 'https://raw.githubusercontent.com/mmgen/MMGenLive/master/home.mmgen/bin/mmlive-node-{start,stop}'
 		$ sudo install -v mmlive-node-{start,stop} /usr/local/bin

-Refer to [Run][02] on the binary installation page for instructions on running your coin daemon(s).

 [01]: Install-Bitcoind
 [02]: Install-Bitcoind#a_r